Oliver Savile: Career

 During the COVID-19 pandemic, with theatrical productions suspended and without an acting contract, Savile trained as a certified arborist and worked providing garden maintenance services.
 In 2021, he made a television appearance as Luca in the series Ted Lasso.
 In 2022, he played Frank-N-Furter in the European tour of The Rocky Horror Show.
 In the United Kingdom later that year he played the Prince in a one-off concert of Emojiland.
 In 2023, he was Frank in Annie Get Your Gun at the London Palladium, and later that year toured the United Kingdom as Edward Lewis in Pretty Woman.
 The next year he reprised the role of Frank-N-Furter for a second Swiss-Austrian-German tour that continued into 2025.

 In September 2025 it was announced that Savile will play Cinderella's Prince/Wolf in the London revival of Into the Woods at the Bridge Theatre.
 Savile joined Katie Brayben, playing the Baker's Wife, Kate Fleetwood as the Witch and Bella Brown as Rapunzel.
+In March 2026, he was nominated for the Olivier Award for Best Actor in a Supporting Role in a Musical.

+In June 2026, he was cast as Javert for the West End production of Les Misérables.